Posterior consistency in linear models under shrinkage priors: Introduction

-To justify Bayesian high-dimensional regression, it is important to establish posterior consistency when $p_n \to \infty$ as $n \to \infty$.
-Our main contribution is providing a simple sufficient condition on the prior concentration for strong posterior consistency when $p_n=o(n)$.
-Our particular focus is on shrinkage priors, including the Laplace, Student $t$, generalized double Pareto, and horseshoe-type priors \citep{johnstone2004,griffin2007,carvalho2010,armagan11c}.
+Our main contribution is providing a simple sufficient condition on the prior concentration to achieve the desired asymptotic posterior behavior when $p_n=o(n)$.
+Our particular focus is on shrinkage priors, including the Laplace, Student's $t$, generalized double Pareto, and horseshoe-type priors \citep{johnstone2004,carvalho2010,armagan11c,armagan2013}.
 There is a rich methodological and applied literature supporting such priors but a lack of theoretical results.

-\cite{ghosal1999} and \cite{bontemps2011} provide results on asymptotic normality of the posterior of $\beta_n$ in linear models for $p_n^4\log p_n=o(n)$ and $p_n\leq n$, respectively.
-As a corollary, \cite{ghosal1999} also states posterior consistency in linear models when $p_n^3\log n/n\rightarrow 0$ under the usual assumptions on $X_n$.
-However, both \cite{ghosal1999} and \cite{bontemps2011} require Lipschitz conditions ensuring that the prior is sufficiently flat in a neighborhood of the true $\beta_n^0$.
-Such conditions are restrictive when using shrinkage priors that are designed to concentrate on sparse $\beta_n$ vectors. \cite{jiang2007} instead studies convergence rates in estimating the predictive distribution of $y_n$ given $X_n$ obtained from Bayesian variable selection in $p_n \gg n$ settings for generalized linear models, but does not consider the posterior of $\beta_n$.
-To our knowledge, there are no asymptotic results supporting the use of shrinkage priors for $\beta_n$ in high-dimensional settings.